 The theme for 2014 is “Technology and the LGBT Family” and will cover a wide variety of topics related to how electronics and social media are becoming part of how we connect as an LGBT community and their impact on adults, kids and family units.
 We’ll also work in time for the group to give their ideas on the future of PFP, what needs there still are in the community and how we can meet them.

-Sponsorship information available soon, but we’d like to thank this year’s Platinum Sponsor, the Delaware Valley Legacy Fund.
+Thanks to this year’s Platinum Sponsor, the Delaware Valley Legacy Fund.

 The conference was first held in 2010 at the Bryn Mawr School of Social Work and Social Research and offered 20 workshops for attendees, as well as a kids zone.